Engine Parts Every Pilot Should Know

 Learning how your engine works will make you a better pilot.
 No argument against it, system knowledge is key.

-Most pilots will tell you that the aircraft engine is briefly covered in flight training.
+Most pilots, will tell you that the aircraft engine is briefly covered in flight training.
 Even though there are a few questions about the engine during the oral exam, pilots don’t have a good understanding of how or why aircraft engines work in such a way.
-Let’s take a closer look at what makes up an airplane engine and its most common parts:
+Let’s take a closer look at what makes up an airplane engine and its most common parts, which is vital whether you’re getting a pilot license or looking to expand your knowledge of aviation.

 • Cylinders